-Use of respirators is highly regulated by Cal-OSHA.
-However, typically, a respirator is not needed in a laboratory to eliminate exposures.
+Use of respirators is highly regulated by Cal-OSHA (CCR, Title 8, 5144).
+Per the UCSB Respiratory Protection Policy (5440), all use of respiratory protection equipment (including filtering facepiece respirators (dust masks) must be reviewed and approved by EH&S. Fortunately, a respirator is typically not needed in a laboratory to reduce/eliminate exposures.
 Under most circumstances, safe work practices and engineering controls (e.g., fume hoods) adequately protect workers.
 Under certain circumstances, however, respiratory protection may be needed as determined by EH&S. These can include: